django-daiquiri/daiquiri-docker-compose/readme.md

 ## Configuration and usage
 1. Declare your settings in `*.local`

-    Default settings are stored in the `var/` folder. all `*.env` files are overwritten with each pull.
-To keep the local changes, copy `var/app.env` file to `var/app.local` and edit it.
-Same goes for the DB settings in `var/postgresapp.env` and `var/postgresdata.env`
+    Default settings are stored in the `settings/` folder. all `*.env` files are overwritten with each pull.
+To keep the local changes, copy `settings/app.env` file to `settings/app.local` and edit it.
+Same goes for the
+    DB settings in `var/postgresapp.env` and `var/postgresdata.env`
+    ```shell
+        cd settings
+        cp app.env app.local    #settings for the app: URL, DB access, etc.
+        cp sample.env.tmp.py sample.local.tmp.py #daiquiri `local.py` template
+        cp postgresapp.env postgressapp.local # daiquiri app DB settings
+        cp postgredata.env postgresdata.local # daiquiri data DB settings
+    ```

-    The `makefile` will use the `*.local` file if such a file exists.
+    The `makefile` will use the `*local*` file if such a file exists.
-1. Copy `var/app.env` to `var/app.local`.

     Replace <DOCKERHOST> in the `var/app.local` file with the name of your host or the url which is supposed to serve daiquiri instance.

 1. Connect to the daiquiri container